School Health Advisory Committee (SHAC ) Meetings

 • A voice for parents and the community

-• A way to share the importance of health to WISD Board
+• A way to share the importance of health to the WISD Board

 Please watch this video for a quick SHAC introduction